A Guide to Conversion Rate Optimisation

 eCommerce conversion rate optimisation helps you turn more of your existing website traffic into customers.

 Although conversion rates vary massively between different online stores, the average falls somewhere between 1 and 3%, meaning there are a lot of opportunities to convert even more shoppers.

-Endlessly driving new traffic to your site but failing to optimise the customer experience means your efforts will mostly be wasted.
+Endlessly driving new visitors from various traffic sources to your site but failing to optimise the customer experience means your efforts will mostly be wasted.

 What is a conversion?